SMLMS/nfml/README.md

 ## Credits

-nf-core/nfml was originally written by Luria, Sebastian, Kolja, Alex.
+nf-core/nfml was originally written by Luria Leslie Funou, Sebastian Malkusch, Kolja Becker and Alexander Peltzer.

 We thank the following people for their extensive assistance in the development of this pipeline: